AnonymousRand/musescore_realistic_playback_plugins/README.md

-# MuseScore 3.3+ plugins
+# MuseScore-Realistic-Playback-Plugins

 Plugins mainly targeted towards streamlining the realistic playback experience in MuseScore.
 No longer will you have to manually increase the tempo of a hundred rubato adjustments by 2 each, or increase the offset velocity of a bunch of notes all with different velocities by 5.

 # Installation guide

+These plugins require at least MuseScore 3.3; and they not guaranteed to work in MuseScore 4.
+MuseScore 4 is terrible for realistic playback anyway, since they reworked my precious offset velocity system :(

 Install by simply downloading the code from here and copying the .qml file into the MuseScore plugins folder (`C:\Program Files\MuseScore [version]\plugins` if on Windows).

-Tested in MuseScore 3.6.2; not guaranteed to work in MuseScore 4.
-MuseScore 4 is terrible for realistic playback anyway, since they reworked my precious offset velocity system :(
+# Plugin list

 ### BulkVelocityChange
 - Change velocities of notes in bulk